Akhilesh-Mohanasundaram/Adobe_Pinnacle_Round1B/README.md

 Run the pipeline using the `docker run` command.
 This command uses **volume mounts** (`-v`) to link the files from your local `test` directory to the directories inside the container.

-Run the command below, replacing `"YOUR_FULL_PATH_TO_PROJECT"` with the absolute path you just copied.
+Run the command below, replacing `"YOUR_FULL_PATH_TO_PROJECT"` with the absolute path to the project.

 #### **For Windows (PowerShell):**